neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 - tx: the transaction's hex string of this invocation, need open wallet and added signers correctly.
 > [!Note]
 >
-> After entering the `invokefunction` command,  the node invokes the `operation` method, and pass `operation` and `params` as arguments.
+> After entering the `invokefunction` command,  the node invokes the `operation` method, and pass `params` as arguments.
 If `operation` and `params` are not processed in the contract, the expected result cannot be returned.